-Slip and Fall Claims Against Homeowners' Insurance
+Slip and Falls & Legal Claims Against Homeowners' Insurance

 If you have been injured on someone else’s property, you may want to know whether their homeowner’s insurance will cover the cost of your injuries.
 Accidents on property can take several common forms, such as tripping and falling on stairs, rugs, or slippery substances on the floor.
 Stairs can be hazardous if they are uneven, lacking handrails, varied in height, or overly shallow.
 Flat surfaces may pose risks when rugs lack a proper grip pad or have holes or other wear and tear, or when floors are wet or recently waxed.
 If you live in an area where ice or snow is common in the winter, slip and falls in the outdoor areas of a property may be common as well.